DMCV-SJTU/Make-it-3D-Jittor/preprocess/README.md

 ![](../demo/teddy.png) <img src="../result/teddy/a_teddy_bear_depth.png" width="378" heigh="378"/>
 ### 2. Image segmentation

-- [SAM](https://github.com/facebookresearch/segment-anything).
-We use Segment-anything-model to obtain the foreground object mask.
+Image segmentation is needed in our work.
+We use [Segment-anything-model](https://github.com/facebookresearch/segment-anything) to obtain the foreground object mask.
+- You can use SAM to get the foreground object mask by running:
 ```
 git clone https://github.com/facebookresearch/segment-anything.git
 ```